Developer Guide

 MSS

-- User enters a command to search for a customer using name, tag, or other keywords.
+- User enters a command to search for a customer using name or other keywords.

 - ClientEase filters the customer list to those matching the search criteria.